sea-monkeys/bob/samples/explain-code-from-github/prompt.md

-Explain the provided code and generate sequence and state mermaid diagrams
+Explain the provided source code and generate sequence and state mermaid diagrams